 - If you are going to be taking elotuzumab in combination with lenalidomide (Revlimid) or pomalidomide (Pomalyst), you will need to sign up for a special program called Revlimid REMS or Pomalyst REMS when you start your treatment.
-Your nurse will help you get started. - If you are taking elotuzumab in combination with lenalidomide (Revlimid) or pomalidomide (Pomalyst), do not donate blood during your treatment and for 4 weeks after your treatment. - Men should not donate sperm during treatment and for 4 weeks after treatment if taking elotuzumab in combination with lenalidomide or pomalidomide because this medicine is present in semen and may cause harm to an unborn baby. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
-Take precautions to prevent others from coming in contact with your medicine or your body fluids.
-Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
-If you take a cytotoxic pill each day, follow these precautions every day. - This medicine may interfere with multiple myeloma test results in some patients.
+Your nurse will help you get started. - If you are taking elotuzumab in combination with lenalidomide (Revlimid) or pomalidomide (Pomalyst), do not donate blood during your treatment and for 4 weeks after your treatment. - Men should not donate sperm during treatment if taking elotuzumab in combination with lenalidomide or pomalidomide because this drug is present in semen and may cause harm to an unborn baby. - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
+Talk to your doctor and/or your nurse about the necessary precautions to take during this time. - This drug may interfere with multiple myeloma test results in some patients.
 Talk with your doctor for more information.